 The "added-value" of the DS revolves around the need for an integrated and coherent European effort towards next generation large-scale underground science.
-The site and tank engineering corresponds to two regions of focus (explicitly WP2, WP3, and WP5), where the FP7 funding is expected to make the largest impact.
-In addition, the DS includes coherent activities in detector instrumentation (WP4) and phenomenological and theoretical activities (WP6).
-In these latter, the involved institutes will commit their experienced manpower as shown in Table 1.3d, corresponding to roughly a dedication to LAGUNA of about 35% FTE per each participating physicist.
+The site and tank engineering corresponds to two regions of focus (explicitly WP2, and WP5), where the FP7 funding is expected to make the largest impact.
+In addition, the DS includes coherent activities in phenomenological and theoretical activities (WP4).
+In these latter, the involved institutes will commit their experienced manpower as shown in Table 1.3d.
 This experienced staff will obviously bring along and make available their existing local infrastructure and available equipment to the DS project, in particular for what concern experimental activities.
 Below we list in more details resources from each participant: